Supplemental Slack info for you and your team.

 📰 Keeping informed

-Taylor feels like she's on every distribution list at the company.
+Anne feels like she's on every distribution list at the company.
 It's hard to know what's important, and what can be ignored.

 Important updates from the CEO.

 Colleagues looking to sell their couch or car.